Skip to main content

 • Vision loss

-In the most severe cases, women have reportedly died as a result of these complications.
-In addition, like other combination oral contraceptives, Yaz, Yasmin, and Ocella may cause serious harm to women who are over 35 and smoke cigarettes.
-Blood clots, stroke, heart attack, and even death can result.
+In a handful of cases, women taking these medications have died from severe health complications.
+Like other combination oral contraceptives, Yaz, Yasmin, and Ocella may also cause serious harm to women who are over 35 and smoke cigarettes.

 FDA Warning Letter and Settlement

-In October 2008, the FDA issued a warning letter to Bayer Healthcare Pharmaceuticals alleging that its two TV commercials violated FDA law on the following grounds:
+In October 2008, the FDA issued a warning letter to Bayer.
+In its letter, the FDA alleged that two of Bayer's television commercials violated FDA law.

-• Broadened Yaz's indication: According to the FDA, the TV ads misleadingly suggested that Yaz had been approved to treat PMS and all types of acne.
+• The TV ads broadened Yaz's indication: According to the FDA, the ads misleadingly suggested that the FDA had approved Yaz to treat PMS and all types of acne.

-• Overstated Yaz's efficacy: The TV ads inaccurately suggested that taking Yaz will result in clear, acne-free skin, according to the FDA.
+• The commercials overstated Yaz's efficacy: The TV ads inaccurately suggested that taking Yaz would result in clear, acne-free skin.

 FDA Mandates Changes to Label Warnings